-The staff report and presentation have been updated following the guidance of the Budget Standing Committee meeting on May 20, 2025, and the City Council meeting on June 11, 2025.
+The staff report and presentation have been updated following the guidance of the Budget Standing Committee meeting on May 20, 2025.

 CITYWIDE OVERVIEW - EXECUTIVE SUMMARY

 While each fund, particularly the General Fund, faces specific revenue-side concerns, the cost pressures affecting the City's budget are broad and largely universal across departments and funds.